archdaily/archdaily.github.io/_posts/2014-04-30-I18n-tips-and-tricks.markdown

 	...
 end
 ```

-## But now the URL hepers doesn't work ...
+## But now the URL helpers doesn't work ...

 After defining the new routes, the helpers are going to return broken URLs.
 This happens because they assume that the resource's path is the old one.
 A fix that some developers do is the following: